ishubham21/node-youtube-scraper/README.md

 node video.js <youtube link to the video> <filename>
 ```

-In the above command youtube link and filename are both optional and can be left out without invoking any error.
+In the above command, youtube link and filename are both optional and can be left out without invoking any error.

-* To download an audio from youtube, type in your terminal
+* To download audio from youtube, type in your terminal

 ```
 node audio.js <youtube link to the video> <filename>
 ```

-In the above command youtube link and filename are both optional and can be left out without invoking any error.
+In the above command, youtube link and filename are both optional and can be left out without invoking any error.

 * To download the subtitles from youtube, type in your terminal